getInputs parameters of the Sprite methods can be used to interact with the platform, like getting mouse coordinates and playing sound effects.

 Math.random.
 Using these ensures the game works across all platforms and tests (plus it keeps your Sprite methods pure).

-An object of the device's input state.
+A function which returns an object of the device's input state.
 The value depends on the platform your game is running on.
 See Platforms for the values available.

 pointer field (relative to the Sprite's position):